dotnet/linker/docs/error-codes.md

   void TestMethod(Type[] types)
   {
       // IL2060 Trim analysis: Unrecognized type value passed to parameter 'type' of method 'NeedsPublicConstructors'.
-It's not possible to guarantee that the requirements declared by the `DynamicallyAccessedMembersAttribute` are met.
+It's not possible to guarantee that the requirements declared by the 'DynamicallyAccessedMembersAttribute' are met.
       NeedsPublicConstructors(types[1]);
   }
   ```

-#### 'IL2061': DynamicallyAccessedMembersAttribute was specified but no argument was provided
+#### 'IL2061': 'DynamicallyAccessedMembersAttribute' was specified but no argument was provided

-- The link attribute XML contained a definition of attribute DynamicallyAccessedMembersAttribute without specifying constructor argument.
+- The link attribute XML contained a definition of attribute `DynamicallyAccessedMembersAttribute` without specifying constructor argument.

-#### `IL2062`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its getter 'method', but it already has such attribute.
+#### `IL2062`: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its getter 'method', but it already has such attribute.

-- Propagating DynamicallyAccessedMembersAttribute from property 'property' to its getter 'method' found that the getter already has such an attribute.
+- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its getter 'method' found that the getter already has such an attribute.
 The existing attribute will be used.

-#### `IL2063`: Trying to propagate DynamicallyAccessedMemberAttribute from property 'property' to its backing field 'field', but it already has such attribute.
+#### `IL2063`: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its backing field 'field', but it already has such attribute.

-- Propagating DynamicallyAccessedMembersAttribute from property 'property' to its backing field 'field' found that the field already has such an attribute.
+- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its backing field 'field' found that the field already has such an attribute.
 The existing attribute will be used.